 In Study 1, patients received up to 6 cycles of intravenous chemotherapy including intravenous cyclophosphamide and doxorubicin on day 1; and etoposide on days 1, 2, and 3 of 21 day cycles.
 Patients were randomized to receive filgrastim (n = 99) at a dose of 230 mcg/m2 (4 to 8 mcg/kg/day) or placebo (n = 111).
-Study drug was administered subcutaneously
+Study drug was administered subcutaneously daily beginning on day 4, for a maximum of 14 days.
+A total of 210 patients were evaluable for efficacy and 207 were evaluable for safety.
+The demographic and disease characteristics were balanced between arms with a median age of 62 (range 31 to 80) years; 64% males; 89% Caucasian; 72% extensive disease and 28% limited disease.

 The main efficacy endpoint was the incidence of febrile neutropenia.
-Febrile neutropenia was defined as an $ANC < 1000/\text{mm}^3$ and temperature $> 38.2^{\circ}\text{C}$.
-Treatment with filgrastim resulted in a clinically and statistically significant reduction in the incidence of infection, as manifested by febrile neutropenia, 40% for filgrastim-treated patients and 76% for placebo-treated patients (p < 0.001).
-There were also statistically significant reductions in the incidence and overall duration of infection manifested by febrile neutropenia; the incidence, severity and duration of severe neutropenia (ANC < $500/\text{mm}^3$); the incidence and overall duration of hospital admissions; and the number of reported days of antibiotic use.
+Febrile neutropenia was defined as an ANC < 1000/mm3 and temperature > 38.2°C. Treatment with filgrastim resulted in a clinically and statistically significant reduction in the incidence of infection, as manifested by febrile neutropenia, 40% for filgrastim -treated patients and 76% for placebo-treated patients (p < 0.001).
+There were also statistically significant reductions in the incidence and overall duration of infection manifested by febrile neutropenia; the incidence, severity and duration of severe neutropenia (ANC < 500/mm3); the incidence and overall duration of hospital admissions; and the number of reported days of antibiotic use.

-14.2 Patients with Acute Myeloid Leukemia Receiving Induction or Consolidation Chemotherapy

-The safety and efficacy of filgrastim to reduce the time to neutrophil recovery and the duration of fever, following induction or consolidation chemotherapy treatment of patients with acute myeloid leukemia (AML) was established in a randomized, double-blind, placebo-controlled, multi-center trial in patients with newly diagnosed, de novo AML (Study 4).
+14.2 Patients with Acute Myeloid Leukemia Receiving Induction or Consolidation Chemotherapy leukemia (AML) was established in a randomized, double-blind, placebo-controlled, multi-center trial in patients with newly diagnosed, de novo AML (Study 4).